oracle-livelabs/database/video-on-demand-with-nosql-database/streaming-demo/streaming-demo.md

 ## Task 1: The "Streaming" challenge

-This particular application came to the NoSQL team from a different Oracle team working with us to deliver a service with a very high value add.
+This particular application came to the NoSQL team from an internal Oracle team working with us to deliver a service with a very high value-add.
 (AI Service, Media Streams)

 When we thought about this for a little bit, we realized that this was a perfect use case for NoSQL.
 Many Video on Demand services are now offering real time activity tracking.
 When you use their application, you get close to a real time feed of your viewing behaviors.

 What are a few goals of this application: